What is Video Metadata? (The Complete 2026 Guide)

 The US alone has millions of dedicated video streamers, and video creation has become a marketing requirement rather than a luxury.
 But with this demand comes a challenge: heavy libraries and the dreadful task of retrieving specific files from a mountain of content.

-This is where video metadata becomes your best friend.
+This is where video metadata becomes your go-to tool.

 In this guide, we'll break down exactly what metadata is, why it matters for your business (especially for SEO), and how you can manage it effectively in 2026.